sabrinamamamia/search-engine/README.md

 ## Search Engine Project
 ### Part 1: Pre-Processing Documents & Building Inverted Index

-This programs pro-processes and tokenizes a TREC benchmark dataset as the first step of building an an efficient and scalable information retrieval system and search engine.
-This engine includes a single term index, positional index of single terms, phrase index, and stem index.
+This programs pre-processes and tokenizes a TREC benchmark dataset as the first step of building an information retrieval system and search engine.
+After pre-processing, this engine can build a single term index, positional index of single terms, phrase index, and stem index.

-The program has a shell interface that accepts arguments in the following format:
+This engine has a shell interface that accepts arguments in the following format:

 `python3 build.py [trec-files-directory-path] [index-type] [output-dir]`

-* Example command: `python3 build.py data/ positional output/`
 * `[trec-files-directory-path]`  is the directory containing the raw documents
 * `[index-type]`  can be one of the following: `single`,  `stem`,  `phrase`, `positional`
 * `[output-dir]` is the directory where index and lexicon files will be written
+* Example command: `python3 build.py data/ positional output/`

 ### Parser/Tokenizer Requirements
 * Identifies each token – this is each single term that can be a word, a number, etc. Each token is identified as the one separated from the other token by a space, period, symbols (^,*,#,@, $…).
 These symbols are not stored.